GonzaloHirsch/jwt-nodejs-security/README.md

         // Generate and sign a JWT that is valid for one hour. const token = sign({ userId: user.id, username: user.username, role: user.role }, config.jwt.secret!, {
             expiresIn: '1h',
-            notBefore: '0', // Cannot use before now, can be configured to be deferred
+            notBefore: '0', // Cannot use before now, can be configured to be deferred.
             algorithm: 'HS256',
             audience: config.jwt.audience,
             issuer: config.jwt.issuer